greggelong/firefly/README.md

 The fireflies do not have an internal clock other than their charge time and that is not affected by neighbors as it is in other models

+## firefly2conform

+I have added some code to make the fireflies exchange their traits, charge time, flash disposition, flash length.  they will exchange if the current firefly is in a fully charged state and a neighbor is flashing.
+In the case that more than one neighbor is flashing the traits are taken randomly form the array of flashing neighbors.

+This version displays some interesting patterns that resemble a generative geography.
+So far I have observed it to always get to a totally synchronous state, all blinking at the same time.

 ## lightningbug1

 https://www.instagram.com/p/CjXrlkmN3lq/